botpress/botpress/docs/guide/docs/managing/user-auth.md

   passport.authenticate('twitter')(req, res)
 })
-h?channel=${chanelId}&userId=${userId}

 ```
 Notice that we pass `channel` & `userId` as query parameters to set them in the user's session.
 Botpress will use these parameters to find the user when Twitter calls our callback route.
-That's it; you can now use read Twitter Authentication properties in the users' attributes.
+Your chatbot can now use the read Twitter Authentication properties in the users' attributes.
 Depending on your business logic, when you need to authenticate a user to Twitter, you only have to check if the user's attributes contain the `twitter` property.
 If the user has not yet set this property, suggest to your user to authenticate to Twitter.
 You could achieve this by displaying a built-in card element with an `OpenUrl` action.
 Set your authentication route as the url value : `http://yourbot.host/api/v1/bots/${botId}/mod/twitter-auth/aut

 > **Pro tip:** Define a [shortlink](/docs/tutorials/shortlinks) for your auth chatbot module route to make it easy to use in your flow or content.